ac-tam/Smaller-Projects/README.md

-These are simpply random projects I made while learning how to code.
+These are simply random projects I made while learning how to code.